Today, I’m going to show you why we think Zip (ASX Z1P) is a great stock.

 In fact, we have been recommending this stock since August 2018.

-This stock was trading at just $0.80 whilst everyone else was banging on about Afterpay (we did as well).
+We recommended this stock when the Z1P share price was trading at just $0.80, whilst everyone else was banging on about Afterpay (we did as well).

-Since then, Zip has rallied more than 125% to over $1.80 as of the time of writing.
+Since then, the Z1P share price has rallied more than 125% to over $1.80 as of the time of writing.